v4uitservice/AutoPullTest/README.md

 This is testing of auto pull code.

-I m going to delete file asap.
+I m going to delete file asap. asdfasdfasdfasdf